liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-search-and-indexing/01-enabling-search-and-indexing-for-guestbooks/03-indexing-guestbooks.markdown

     }

-The interesting work is done in the `customize` method.
+First look at the `customize` method.
 Configure the batch indexing behavior for the entity's documents by calling `BatchIndexingActionable` methods.
 This code uses the Guestbook's actionable dynamic query helper method to retrieve all Guestbooks in the virtual instance (identified by the Company ID).
 Service Builder generated this query method for you when you built the services.
 Each Guestbook's document is then retrieved and added to a collection.

+When you write the indexing classes for Entries, you'll add the Guestbook title to the Entry document.
+Thus, you must provide a way to update the indexed Entry documents if a Guestbook title is changed.
+The `modelIndexed` method is used to call a `reindex`  method form an interface that will be created later for Entries.

 Once the re-indexing behavior is in place, move on to the code for controlling how Guestbook documents are queried from the search engine.